lbryio/lbry.com/content/news/108-mayer-makes.md

 date: '2017-04-27 00:19:30'
 cover: 'mayermakes-banner.png'
 ---
-The [LBRY Slack community](http://chat.lbry.io/) has welcomed its 4,000th member.
+The [LBRY Chat community](http://chat.lbry.io/) has welcomed its 4,000th member.

 One of the best parts of a community that has grown so much are the creatives who’ve joined the fray.
 Crypto-nerds, software engineers, musicians, filmmakers--they loiter online in the harmony that is the LBRY community.